Are food sensitivities caused by enzyme deficiency or immune reaction?

 - As reoccurring ear infections.

 An intolerance to certain foods can show up anywhere in the body.
-This means that food intolerance can manifest in the most superficial layers, such as in the skin, and it can even show up in deepest layers of the body, like within the joints.
+This means that food sensitivities or intolerance can manifest in the most superficial layers, such as in the skin, and it can even show up in deepest layers of the body, like within the joints.

 Also, the effect that food has in the body is not confined to the physical body.
 Food can also affect the mental and emotional aspects of our body.
 When we remove the offending food, suddenly our skin clears up, our outlook and energy improve, and we no longer have nagging aches and pains.